- Home /

 There are a lot of differences in heat recovery units from performance output, physical size, orientation, controllability, cost and types of heat exchanger.

-As it is impossible for any one unit or manufacture to provide a solution for all houses so we have over 50 MVHR units available to professionally provide a bespoke solution that would be suitable for your project to provide a quiet and efficient system.
+As it is impossible for any one unit or manufacturer to provide a solution for all houses so we have over 50 MVHR units available to professionally provide a bespoke solution that would be suitable for your project to provide a quiet and efficient system.

 To achieve a quiet and efficient system it all starts here in design and specification, you can either: